CZ-NIC/convey/README.md

 ## Computable fields

+We are able to compute these value types:

 * **abusemail** – got abuse e-mail contact from whois
 * **ans** – got from whois
 * **base64** – encode/decode